 Just make sure those names match exactly with your event, otherwise your analytics will be off.

-There are probably some “money” pages on your website that you want to follow.
-Setting up a URL destination goal makes that easy.
+There are probably some “money” pages on your website that you want to track.
+Setting up a URL destination goal makes that easy to do.

 Sure, you can sift through the Google Analytics Behavior report.
-But that can get tedious.
+But that can get tedious and time-consuming.